mortonjt/metadata-ideas/metadata.md

 Here we will be revisiting and expanding upon the [qiime2.Metadata](https://github.com/qiime2/qiime2/blob/dev/qiime2/metadata/metadata.py) object.

+Problem : automating (or semi-automating) metadata curation What are the biggest (or most time consuming) challenges for metadata curation?
+1. Interpreting column names / units / values (due to lack of documentation)
+2. Matching / syncing columns between metadata tables (quadratic runtime)
+3. Data validation.
+Identifying if values are properly typed or have appropriate values

+Possible solutions
+1. Reinforce standards ahead of time via standards (i.e. MIXS or MIMARKS) or template wizards (i.e. QIIMP)
+2. Lower the barrier for manual curation

+Issue with QIIMP : forces the wizard to identify all of the columns to be filled out, and doesn't allow for additional columns to be added.

 Requirements
 We want to be able to enable users to more easily annotate their metadata files.
 This means providing easy ways to
 1. Search for similar metadata columns based on descriptions and types